Overwhelmed Mind: Unraveling the Chaos of an Anxiety Attack

 What triggers an anxiety attack?

 Anxiety attacks can be triggered by various factors, and what triggers one person may not affect another in the same way.
-Common triggers include stressful situations, such as public speaking or exams, traumatic events, phobias, certain medications, substance abuse, and underlying medical conditions.
+Common triggers include stressful situations, such as public speaking or exams, traumatic events, phobias, certain medications, substance abuse, and underlying conditions.
 It’s important for individuals to identify their specific triggers and seek professional help to manage and cope with them effectively.

 How long does an anxiety attack last?